Supporting the best in medical research

 Rosetrees now has a new team of 12 working together to find, fund and follow the best medical ideas, advised by some of the UK’s leading scientists.
 Nat’s entrepreneurial approach has been applied by Richard to support the best research.
 Rosetrees focuses on helping those with the best ability, whether professors or young talented researchers, to advance medical science.

 In the last few years over 100 people with interests in a particular illness have co-donated with Rosetrees (relying on Rosetrees expertise which is provided free) and this has multiplied the amount available to fund research.
-This approach has helped Rosetrees researchers apply to large organisations like Wellcome Trust and The European Research Council for large grants, which in total now exceed £350m.
+This approach has helped Rosetrees researchers apply to large organisations like Wellcome Trust and The European Research Council for large grants, which in total is approaching £1 billion.

 From little acorns, oak trees grow.
 Nat and Teresa rose from humble beginnings and the fruits of their success have passed to Rosetrees to provide entrepreneurial philanthropy to help fund better medical treatments, sometime cures, which have the potential to benefit everyone on this planet.